 If you wish to receive credit for this activity, please refer to the website: www.wileyblackwellcme.com

-Blackwell Futura Media Services designates this educational activity for a 1 AMA PRA Category 1 Credit™.
+Blackwell Futura Media Services designates this journal-based CME activity for a maximum of 1 AMA PRA Category 1 Credit™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 Blackwell Futura Media Services is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

 Upon completion of this educational activity, participants will be better able to describe the current strengths and limitations of conventional anatomic and molecular MR imaging techniques.

 No commercial support has been accepted related to the development or publication of this activity.

 The following contributors have no conflicts of interest to disclose:

 Bonnie Joe, MD, PhD

 Sabine Weckbach, MD